 CITIZEN ADVISORY COMMITTEE

 ARTICLE I – NAME OF GROUP

-The name of this group shall be Spokane Transit Authority (STA) Citizen Advisory Committee (CAC).
+The name of this group shall be Spokane Transit Authority (STA) Citizen Advisory Committee.

 ARTICLE II – PURPOSE

-The mission of the STA Citizen Advisory Committee, hereinafter referred to as CAC, is to:
+The mission of the STA Citizen Advisory Committee (“CAC”) is to:

 - Represent a wide range of stakeholders from the STA Public Transportation Benefit Area (PTBA).